ArisenIO/arisen/docs/01_aos/02_usage/02_node-setups/00_producing-node.md

 ## Goal

 This section describes how to set up a producing node within the ARISEN network.
 A producing node, as its name implies, is a node that is configured to produce blocks in an `ARISEN` based blockchain.
-This functionality if provided through the `producer_plugin` as well as other [Nodeos Plugins](../../03_plugins/index.md).
+This functionality if provided through the `producer_plugin` as well as other [Aos Plugins](../../03_plugins/index.md).

 ## Before you begin

 * [Install the ARISEN software](../../../00_install/index.md) before starting this section.
-* It is assumed that `nodeos`, `cleos`, and `keosd` are accessible through the path.
+* It is assumed that `aos`, `arisecli`, and `awalletd` are accessible through the path.
 If you built ARISEN using shell scripts, make sure to run the [Install Script](../../../00_install/01_build-from-source/01_shell-scripts/03_install-arisen-binaries.md).
-* Know how to pass [Nodeos options](../../02_usage/00_nodeos-options.md) to enable or disable functionality.
+* Know how to pass [Aos options](../../02_usage/00_aos-options.md) to enable or disable functionality.

 ## Steps